iamd3vil/sartunnel/README.md

 ## Crypto

-ECDH is used for the key exchange and XSalsa20 & Poly1305 is used for the authenticated encryption.
+ECDH is used for the key exchange and XChaCha20 & Poly1305 AEAD is used for the authenticated encryption.

 > Note: There is no perfect forward secrecy.
 The key is not rotated while the session is going on.
 This is not implemented to keep it simple.